Luming-L/Project/ZGWAS.md

 .bed - individual identifiers and their genotypes, binary .fam - individuals, text
 .bim - genetic markers/genotypes and SNPs, text
+>.bed is a binary version of .ped
+>
 >.bed connects .fam to .bim
 ## QC
 Seven steps